-Ash trees suffering with the infection have been found widely across Europe since trees now believed to have been infected with this newly identified pathogen were reported dying in large numbers in Poland in 1992.
+Ash trees suffering with the infection have been found widely across Europe since trees were first reported dying in large numbers in Poland in 1992.
 These have included forest trees, trees in urban areas such as parks and gardens, and also young trees in nurseries.

-Plant health experts are undertaking a survey of about a thousand sites which have received saplings from nurseries where Chalara dieback has been found.
+Plant health experts undertook a survey of about a thousand sites which had received saplings from nurseries where Chalara dieback had been found.